microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

    ![](images/swagger-editor.png)

-8. Navigate to https://make.powerapps.com and click on **Flows** and select the flow which you imported in the previous task and click **Edit**.
+8. Navigate to https://make.powerapps.com. click on **Flows**, select the flow which you imported in the previous task and click **Edit**.

    ![](./images/promptin-flow-1.png)